Anacortes Farmers Market 2020 Vendor Rules & Guidelines

 - All new and renewing vendors must execute the application/contract for new and renewing vendors.

 - All new and renewing vendors that sign up to vend at 6 or more markets must pay an annual registration fee ($50).

 - All vendors must have a UBI number issued by the WA DOL in order to sell products at the Anacortes Farmers Market (AFM).
 Vendors may be required to show a copy of their UBI document to the market manager prior to vending.

 - Vendors must have applicable health department permits.

 - Vendors must operate in Skagit County or in one of the surrounding counties – Whatcom, Snohomish, Island, San Juan, Chelan, and Okanogan.

 - Vendors must provide timely payment of all fees.

-- Vendors must agree that they have received read and understood these rules and guidelines.
-By submitting this application, you give your consent.
+- Vendors and their employees must agree that they have received read and understood these rules and guidelines.

 - An incomplete application may result in a delay or rejection of the application.
 Falsifying information is unacceptable and will result in a ban from market.